gregbrant2/soda/README.md

 - [ ] Transactions around create database operations
 - [ ] Git versioning
 - [ ] Build docker container
+    - [ ] Probably need to fix path issues with templates and static files, so can be run outside of Air.
 - [ ] User documentation
 - [ ] Error handling (better than `log.Fatal`)
 - [ ] API